-- 11.1 All children's commercial communications shall comply with the requirements of the General Commercial Communications Code, with relevant Irish and European legislation and with the rules, regulations and codes of practice issued from time to time by any relevant competent authority. - 11.2 In addition to the restrictions and prohibition listed in the General Commercial Communications Code, children's commercial communications containing the following are prohibited: - a) Gambling. - b) Products and services relating to weight reduction, limitation or control. - c) Introduction and dating services. - d) Services of a sexual nature. - e) Split-screen, interactive and virtual advertising techniques. - f) Surgical and non-surgical cosmetic procedures. - 11.3 Broadcasters shall ensure that children's commercial communications are clearly separate from programme content and do not include excerpts from children's programmes that might blur the distinction between children's commercial communications and programme content.
+- All children's commercial communications shall comply with the requirements of the General Commercial Communications Code and a broadcaster shall take appropriate measures to ensure all children's commercial communications comply with relevant Irish and European legislation and with the rules, regulations and codes of practice issued from time to time by any relevant competent authority. - 11.2 In addition to the restrictions and prohibition listed in the General Commercial Communications Code, children's commercial communications containing the following are prohibited: - a) Gambling. - b) Products and services relating to weight reduction, limitation or control. - c) Introduction and dating services. - d) Services of a sexual nature. - e) Split-screen, interactive and virtual advertising techniques. - f) Surgical and non-surgical cosmetic procedures. - 11.3 Broadcasters shall ensure that children's commercial communications are clearly separate from programme content and do not include excerpts from children's programmes that might blur the distinction between children's commercial communications and programme content.